git-aniket/PIC32SerialPlotter/README.md

 # PIC32SerialPlotter
-A serial Plotter app for PIC/Arduino
+A Serial Plotter app for PIC/Arduino